OwenHG/TextEditor/README.md

 # TextEditor
-TextEditor is a simple Java Text Editor built using swing toolkit.
+TextEditor is a simple Java Text Editor built using swing toolkit and MVC design.

 It allows the user to save, open and create new files.
 It aslo implements copy, cut and paste functionality.